-Our Karate classes in Ardleigh Green are prepared for all sorts of people, usually one of these three: Individuals that want to practice a new style of martial art or hobby that keeps them physically fit Those people who are intent on learning Karate & Those who would like to develop the capability to defend themselves and increase their confidence in day to day life We can assist men, women and children of all ages regardless of their experience or natural ability.
+Our Karate classes in Ardleigh Green are designed for many types of people, usually one of these three: Those who would like to learn a new martial-art or sport which keeps them healthy People who are serious about learning Karate & People that would like to develop the ability to defend themselves and increase their self-confidence in day to day life We can assist men, women and children of all age groups regardless of their experience or actual physical ability.

 Karate practice (Ardleigh Green ) – Our Karate Classes in Ardleigh Green

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)